longevityframework/longevity/manual/persistent/index.md

 extends Persistent
 ```

-Persistent entities are fleshed out in the following sections of this chapter:
+Persistent objects are fleshed out in the following sections of this chapter:

 TODO: clean up these chapters: